lubuzzo/chaincoin-php-api/README.md

 chaincoin/php-api is a simple wrapper for the chaincoin client's JSON-RPC API.
 ## Install

-`composer install chaincoin/php-api`
+`composer require chaincoin/php-api`

+**You need use at least the version v1.5.**

 ## Start
-1. Rename the settings-example.json to settings.json
+1. Use the command `composer require chaincoin/php-api` (You nee have the composer installed);
-2. Update the settings.json (renamed in the previous step) with the ip, port, user e pass
+2. Update the file /vendor/chaincoin/php-api/settings.php with the ip, port, user e pass of your wallet;
 3. There are 2 examples (`getMasternodesCount` and `getMasternodesList`) in the `examples` folder.